 LOS - Stops the T3/E3 transmission to create a Loss of Signal alarm condition.

 LOF - (Loss of Frames) becomes active by checking the check box.
-By using the T3/E3 Configuration window, users can configure the type of LOF that is
+By using the T3/E3 Configuration window, users can configure the type of LOF that is being generated.

 AIS (Alarm Indication Signal) - this alarm is used to indicate a transmission failure within the network.